 Chat with us, powered by LiveChat

-Postgraduate Requirements for Graduate Certificate Courses
+Postgraduate Requirements: Graduate Certificate Courses

 1. English Language Tests

-*Indicates the midpoint of the iBT range
+* Indicates the midpoint of the iBT range

 English Language Test must be completed within 2 years prior to the date of commencement of the ICMS course to which the applicant applied.